mringwal/CoreBluetoothLogger/README.md

 Install .deb file as usual, e.g.:

-a) provide a TCP tunnel, set THEOS_DEVICE_IP and THEOS_DEVICE_PORT, and run make install
+- provide a TCP tunnel, set THEOS_DEVICE_IP and THEOS_DEVICE_PORT, and run make install, or
-B) manually copy the .deb file to your iOS device. dpkg -i ch.ringwald.gattlogger*
+- copy the .deb file to your iOS device and install manually.  `dpkg -i ch.ringwald.corebluetoothlogger*`

 ## Usage